grafana/alloy/docs/design/908-proposal-process.md

 ## Implementation

+This proposal is written using the new process to serve as an example.
+Following the proposed process, the next steps are:

+1. The proposal is currently in the _Active_ state; it bypasses _Incoming_ as it is the only proposal using this process.
+Discussion towards a consensus (accept or decline) is ongoing at #908.

+2. Once discussion slows down, the proposal will move to either _Likely Accept_ or _Likely Decline_.
+This depends on when discussion slows down, but is likely to be at least a week from the date this was opened.

+3. After being in _Likely Accept_ or _Likely Decline_ for a week, this proposal
+   will be either formally accepted or declined and move to the relevant state.

-If this proposal is accepted, all existing and new proposals will be subject to the process described here.
+If this proposal is accepted, all existing an new proposals will be subject to the process described here, and the following will occur:

+* A new public project board will be created for tracking proposals in their various states.

-Once accepted, a more general form of the proposal process will be moved to `docs/design/README.md`.
+* A more general form of the proposal process will be moved to `docs/design/README.md`.

-Authors of existing proposals may be asked to make changes to their proposal to adhere to this new process, such as moving embedded design documents into a design document PR.
+* Authors of existing proposals may be asked to make changes to their proposal to adhere to this new process, such as moving embedded design documents into a design document PR.

 ## Acknowledgments